PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/MATLAB/Base_2/Base_2_ReadMe.md

         -1 for Single Neuron

 ## Params
-These are the parameters set for the simulation of the FH neuron to be modified using the SpecifyNeuromsParams script described below.
+These are the parameters set for the simulation of the FH neuron to be modified using the SpecifyNeuronsParams script described below.

 ## SpecifyNeuronParams